guardian/fastly-api-client/CONTRIBUTING.md

 ### Contributing
 * Fork the repository
-* Create your own feature branch based off master
+* Create your own feature branch based off main
 * Raise a pull request
 * You can test your changes locally by using the following command